 The main objective of this study is to analyse the influence of the soil development status on the accumulation potential of SOC in the top and subsoil in the long-term.
 To our knowledge, we evaluate the first time for how many years soils show a C - accumulation potential of (more than) 4 ‰ per year under the actual land use and management practices.

 Soils along the substrate age gradient developed on the same parent material under the same climate.
 The soil chronosequence includes the whole Holocene and includes a maximum sediment deposition age of 17.000 years whilst the youngest soils have only recently developed on fresh river sediments (<40 years).
-We analysed the carbon stocks and accumulation rates in the upper 40 cm as proposed by the “4/1.000” initiative and performed radiocarbon dating for a better understanding of OC dynamics along the soil chronosequence.
+We analysed the carbon stocks and accumulation rates in the upper 40 cm as proposed by the “4/1000” initiative and performed radiocarbon dating for a better understanding of OC dynamics along the soil chronosequence.

 Material and Methods